-General Info and Trends
+College Application Deadlines: General Info and Trends

-The standard date you find out your admission decision is April 1st (though some colleges release results earlier in March).
+The standard date you find out your admission decision is April 1 (though some colleges release results earlier in March).
 But while admissions decisions are finalized in March, applications are being read and evaluated long before then.
-Typically applications are read for the first time in January and maybe February, and decisions are made in February and March.
+Typically, applications are read for the first time in January and maybe February, and decisions are made in February and March.
 This is why having your entire application submitted by the deadline, including your SAT/ACT scores, is so crucial.

-In order for scores to arrive in time to be considered in January, the last ACT and SAT dates are usually in December.
-(For the 2017-18 school year, this means the December 2 SAT and the December 9 ACT.)
-These December scores will usually arrive in time to be considered during the initial application reads in January and February.
+In order for scores to arrive in time to be considered in January, the last ACT/SAT test dates are usually in December.
+(For the 2023-2024 school year, this is the SAT on December 2 and the ACT on December 9.)
+December scores usually arrive in time to be considered during the initial application reads in January and February.

-Advice for Your College Applications
+Last SAT/ACT Test Dates: Advice for Your College Applications

-The Last ACT/SAT Dates for Top Schools
+The Latest Possible ACT/SAT Dates for Top Schools

 Schools Whose Final Testing Date Is in December